akshayg1996/amplify_auth/README.md

 # amplify_auth
-Authentication in Angular using AWS Cognito &amp; Amplify
+Authentication of web app using AWS Cognito &amp; Amplify in Angular Framework